 Warm Line (866) 400-MHAV

-Programs include educational conferences for consumers of mental health who are on a recovery path, a warm line referral telephone service for families and individuals who need a listening ear, a professional development network for Virginia’s peer recovery workforce, and a clear voice with and on behalf of consumers to affect mental health policy in Virginia.
+Programs include educational trainings for consumers of mental health who are on a recovery path, continuing education for peer recovery specialists, a warm line referral telephone service for families and individuals who need a listening ear, a professional development network for Virginia’s peer recovery workforce, and a clear voice with and on behalf of consumers to affect mental health policy in Virginia.
 Newsletter available.

 National Alliance on Mental Illness Virginia (NAMI-VA)